My Freshman Year Book Club

 2015–2016 Hawk Topics

 Hawk Topics are one-hour discussions of issues of compelling interest to student-affairs professionals.
-Topics and schedule details will be announced soon.
+Each discussion is informed by a short reading gleaned from academic journals or the popular press.
 Discussions are open to all.

 The PDC invites suggestions for future Hawk Topics and trainings.
 Send suggestions to Barbie Cowan at 910-962-2196 or by email.